IEEE-University-of-Houston/IEEE-UH-DSP-Notes-and-CUDA-Level-2/Cuda C/Part 1/Threading.md

 ## Device Global Memory and Data Transfer
-The communication between host and device is shown below
+The communication between host and device is illustrated below
 ![](images/2.JPG)

 ### Cuda Functions